habitat-sh/core-plans/prometheus/README.md

 If you are running a standalone Prometheus instance and want to use an update strategy, you should use either "none" (which is the default update strategy) or "all-at-once"

-If you are running a PostgreSQL cluster, you will likely want to use the Rolling strategy.
+If you are running a Prometheus cluster, you will likely want to use the Rolling strategy.

 ### Configuration Updates